vathakkar/ai-voice-concierge/README.txt

 # AI Voice Concierge

 ## Overview
 This project is a production-ready AI Voice Concierge system that answers phone calls, screens callers, and interacts using natural language.
-It is built with FastAPI, Twilio Voice, Azure OpenAI, and Azure SQL Database for persistent logging.
+It is built with FastAPI, Twilio Voice, Azure OpenAI, and SQLite for persistent logging.

-**Current Status**: Optimized for fast, natural conversations with ~750ms average response times and smart decision making.
+**Current Status**: Optimized for fast, natural conversations and smart decision making.

 ---